Cooking vegetables can release nutrients and boost antioxidant capabilities

 Studies show that during deep-fat frying, fat penetrates the food and vegetables dehydrate.
 But sauteing in a bit of healthy cooking oil, such as extra-virgin olive oil, is a great way to cook many vegetables.
 Not only does it maximize flavor, but the addition of olive oil “appears to increase the absorption of phytonutrients like phenols and carotenes,” said Magee, who is also the corporate dietitian for the grocery firm Albertsons Companies.
 That’s because many of the vitamins and nutrients in vegetables are fat soluble, meaning your body absorbs them better in the presence of fat.

-linked sauteing certain highly popular Mediterranean vegetables, such as eggplant, in extra-virgin olive oil with an increase of antioxidants that can protect against cancer.
+A 2015 study linked sauteing certain highly popular Mediterranean vegetables, such as eggplant, in extra-virgin olive oil with an increase of antioxidants that can protect against cancer.

 Olive oil is a great option for sauteing because it has one of the highest levels of antioxidants and phytonutrients of the cooking oils.
 While olive oil has a lower smoke point than canola, Magee said, “when sauteing, you control the temperature that food is cooked at, so you can avoid the higher temperatures.”

 ’Griddling,’ baking and roasting

 Contrary to grilling, which normally involves some sort of charcoal, “griddling” uses a pan with distinctive raised edges and is normally done on the stove or in the oven.

 Veggies griddled with a tiny bit of olive oil can develop intense flavor and be quite healthy.
 The 2009 Spanish study found it to be an especially good choice for green beans, asparagus, broccoli, celery, onions, Swiss chard and onions.